Bounding box and App bar

-The bounding box is a state for objects editable in a user’s environment.
+Bounding is the standard interface for object manipulation in Mixed Reality.
 It provides the user an affordance that the object is currently adjustable.
 The corners tell the user that the object can also scale.
 This visual affordance shows users the total area of the object – even if it’s not visible outside of an adjustment mode.
 This is especially important because if it weren’t there, an object snapped to another object or surface may appear to behave as if there was space around it that shouldn’t be there.
 On HoloLens 2, the bounding box responds to the user's finger's proximity.
 It shows visual feedback to help perceive the distance from the object.

 Scaling an object via bounding box